enwida/idpRepo/documents/frontend.md

 This causes the function passed to `@after "initialize"` to be executed and sets the component's `@$node` and `@attr` attributes.
 The component is then initialized and ready to handle incoming events.
-The components's `@attr` attribute is assigned to a merged object of the one defined in the component's `@defaultAttrs` and the one given as an argument to `attachTo`.
+The component's `@attr` attribute is assigned to a merged object of the one defined in the component's `@defaultAttrs` and the one given as an argument to `attachTo`.

 Note: The symbol `@` is an abbreviation for the keyword `this` in CoffeeScript.
 Moreover you will see something like `(param) => ...` in component code.